G-1X48L403S6

 Why we developed the Homeless Pathway

-Most charitable work around rough sleeping and homelessness centres on social welfare, so a step-down service from acute hospital care for respite, recovery and palliative care is much-needed.
+Most charitable work supporting people who are rough sleeping or homeless, centres on social welfare, so a step-down service from acute hospital care for respite, recovery and palliative care is much-needed.

 In 2012, it was reported that 70% of homeless patients were being discharged from hospital back onto the street, without housing or underlying health problems being addressed.